ABOUT SUZANNE GOIN

 In 2005, Suzanne and her husband Chef David Lentz opened The Hungry Cat, an eclectic market-inspired seafood restaurant, which has since expanded to locations in Santa Monica and Santa Barbara.

-Suzanne first received two coveted awards from the prestigious James Beard Foundation in May 2006.
+Suzanne first received two coveted awards from the esteemed James Beard Foundation in May 2006.
 Her cookbook, Sunday Suppers at Lucques, published by Alfred A. Knopf in 2005 won Best Cookbook from a Professional Viewpoint.
 Moments later that evening, Suzanne’s culinary achievements were recognized when she was awarded Best Chef California.
 Ten years later, she was recognized by her peers as the best chef in the nation, winning Outstanding Chef of Year 2016 at the James Beard Foundation Awards.
+In 2017, Suzanne was inducted into the Foundation’s esteemed Who’s Who of American Food & Beverage in America.

 Suzanne and Caroline ventured to the Westside of Los Angeles in 2009 when they opened their largest and most glamorous restaurant, Tavern, in Brentwood.
 Designed by Jeffrey Alan Marks, Tavern brings together a trio of concepts under one roof – a full service dining room, a marketplace and a bar with craft cocktails and artisanal wines.
 Tavern is a beautiful yet casual neighborhood meeting place, open all day for breakfast, lunch and dinner as well as providing pastries, coffees and prepared food to go for the hungry locals.